Transfer Windows 7, 8, 10, 11 to New Hard Drive without CD [3 Ways]

 1. Clean up the current system hard drive.

-You could delete some junk files, uninstall rarely used apps to lighten your system so as to speed up the transferring.
-But please don't move or delete those system files you are not sure what they are.
+You could delete some junk files, and uninstall rarely used apps to lighten your system so as to speed up the transferring.
+But please don't move or delete those system files if you are not sure what they are.

 2. Connect the target drive.